voucherifyio/voucherify-openapi/docs/reference-docs/PRODUCTS-API-Product-Object.md

 ---

 ## Product Object
+#### This is an object representing a product.

+This entity should be used to map product items from your inventory management system.
+The aim of products is to build which reflect product-specific campaigns.
 <p>This is an object representing a product.</p><p>This entity should be used to map product items from your inventory management system.
 The aim of products is to build which reflect product-specific campaigns.</p>

 All of: